 Teen arrested after accidentally shooting father to death at Baton Rouge home

-BATON ROUGE - A teenager accidentally killed his father when he opened fire inside his home Wednesday morning and now faces criminal charges, sources tell WBRZ.
+BATON ROUGE - A teenager accidentally killed his father when he opened fire inside his home Wednesday morning and now faces criminal charges.

 Family members said 43-year-old Mohammad Abdul Aziz was found shot to death at the home on E. Brookstown Drive near Prescott Road around 7:30 a.m.
 Wednesday.
 According to sources, Aziz's 17-year-old heard a loud noise inside the home and started shooting.